jdevstatic-projects/ROBOTC/graphical/touchLED/README.md

 is actually correct.
 It seems that green is displayed while the robot is moving forward, then will be set to none.
-The `forward` command hangs the diplayed color a little bit before being set to none.
+The `forward` command hangs the diplayed color while the command is being executed before being set to none.

 In case the set color command is placed inside `if`, when testing it, before the program is run,